SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 - Measure and KPI definition review
 - Demonstrating how curated data becomes a report

+Learners should usually interact with the published report in the Fabric Sandbox Workspace.

-Learners should work on copies where instructed and should not overwrite the shared starter file.
+Report developers may work on a copy of the PBIX or report where instructed.
+They should not overwrite the shared starter artefact.

 ## Source data

-Source data should be stored under:
+Source data should be loaded into the Fabric Sandbox Workspace, usually through a Lakehouse.

+Suggested repo reference location:

 ```text
 09-sandbox-experiments/hdb-resales/data/